 What Reuters Actually Reported

-The detailed picture comes from a December 2025 Reuters exclusive by Fanny Potkin, drawing on multiple sources with direct knowledge of the project.
-The key facts:
+The detailed picture comes from a December 2025 Reuters exclusive by Fanny Potkin, drawing on sources described as having direct knowledge of the project.
+Because much of the account depends on anonymous project sources, the right way to read it is as a reported project file, not as independently audited machine data.
+The key reported points:

-• A prototype was completed in early 2025 in Shenzhen by a team that included former ASML engineers who reverse-engineered the company's EUV systems.
+- A prototype was reportedly completed in early 2025 in Shenzhen by a team that included former ASML engineers and other semiconductor specialists.

-• The machine is operational and generating extreme ultraviolet light, but has not yet etched functioning circuits onto silicon wafers.
+- The machine was described as operational and generating extreme ultraviolet light, but it had not etched functioning circuits onto silicon wafers.

 The Prototype vs. Production Gap